indygreg/python-build-standalone/README.rst

    Path to a text file containing the license for this Python distribution.

    (Version 2 or above only.)

+tcl_library_path
+   Relative path to location of tcl library files.
+The path should be a directory tree containing tcl files to support the tkinter extension.
+   This will include a subset of the library files provided by the tcl, tk, and tix packages.

+   (Version 3 or above only.)

 build_info Data
 ---------------